Modern slavery and human trafficking

 - Recruitment policy.
 We operate a robust recruitment policy, including conducting 'eligibility to work in the UK' checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.

 - Whistleblowing policy.
-We operate a whistleblowing policy so that all employees and volunteers know that they can raise concerns about how colleagues are being treated, or practices within the charity, without fear of reprisals.
+We operate a whistleblowing policy and confidential reporting line so that all employees and volunteers know that they can raise concerns about how colleagues are being treated, or practices within the charity, without fear of reprisals.

 - Code of Conduct.
-We set high standards on the manner in which we behave as an organisation and how we expect our employees to act.
+We set high standards on the manner in which we behave as an organisation and how we expect our people to act.

-We have a small international department which works primarily through partner organisations in Asia, Africa and Europe.
+We have a small international department that works primarily through partner organisations in Asia, Africa and Europe.

-The key suppliers used by us and our subsidiaries to enable it to fulfil its charitable purposes are:
+The key suppliers used by us and our subsidiaries to enable it to fulfil our charitable purposes are:

 - veterinary drug suppliers and veterinary practices